0xdefaceme/etherscan-uploader/README.md

 ## Installation:

 Make sure you have > node 10 LTS installed.
+There's currently no `yarn.lock` file, so an install with `yarn` is very likely to fail ([open issue](https://github.com/0xdefaceme/etherscan-uploader/issues/7)).

 ```
 $ npm i -g etherscan-uploader